NVIDIA/NeMo/README.md

 ##### 5.9.1.1.
 Common
 <a id="markdown-common" name="common"></a>
-To specify the configuration for what tasks to run for finetuning, use the `run.task_name` parameter.
+To specify the configuration for what tasks to run for fine_tuning, use the `run.task_name` parameter.
 And use all the `run` parameters to define the job specific config:
 ```yaml